Shrimp Creole

-developed my version of this classic Creole/Cajun dish directly from Justin
+I developed my version of this classic Creole/Cajun

-Wilson's cookbook written in 1964.
-This is certainly
+dish directly from Justin Wilson's cookbook written in 1964.
+This is

-delicious.
-Using shrimp stock instead of water adds impeccable flavor to this dish.
+certainly delicious.
+Using shrimp stock instead of water adds impeccable

 Preparation Time: 2 Hours Serving Size: 6

-- 1 pounds shrimp, shelled
+- 1 pound shrimp, shelled and deveined, shells

-and deveined, shells retained for stock
+retained for stock

 - 3 tablespoons olive oil